dannytran01/suggestion_box/README.md

     + Add a suggestion to the list
     + Trigger text box for comment input
     + Add comment to a given suggestion

-Phase n: Deploy
+Phase 2: Beautify the web page
 -
-Deploy to GitHub as a static page
++ Develop a theme using SASS
++ Incorporate an image of a suggestion box
++ Increase web application responsiveness